10 High-Paying Jobs for Computer Science Degree Graduates

 What Can I Do with a Computer Science Degree?

-If you consider yourself a problem-solver and are comfortable working both on a team and individually, consider software engineering.
+If you like solving complex problems and are comfortable working both on a team and individually, consider a career in software engineering.
 With a mix of creative and tech skills, software engineers develop and maintain computer programs, applications, and systems to drive innovation.
-While some software engineers are self-taught, most of those that end up in coding jobs gain their core technical skills by getting a degree in IT or in software development.

 2. UX Designer